dennisvorst/Museum/README.md

 * anonimify the usersseeder
 * anonimify the personsseeder
 * Can all plural classes be moved to collections in their representative classes
-* alters stat and stats classes in functional specific statclasses
+* alter stat and stats classes in functional specific statclasses
+* find the missing fotos

 ## Release info
 | Date | Description |